robertaronchi/rronchi/content/home/skills.md

   icon: MRI
   icon_pack: custom
   name: fMRI
+- description: More than a decade of experience in the study of the cognitive and neural mechanisms of Pain
+  icon: Pain
+  icon_pack: custom
+  name: Pain
 - description: "Proficient writer for both scientific journals (> 40 peer-reviewed articles) and funding schemes."
   icon: edit
   icon_pack: fas